-Recommendation 5.2: Ensure that all flood plains are preserved and form the core of the community public open space and trail system.
+Recommendation 5.2: Ensure that all floodplains are preserved and form the core of the community public open space and trail system.

-- When feasible, require all floodplain areas to connect via trails to open space or park areas within adjacent developments.
+- When feasible, connect floodplain areas via trails to open space or park areas within adjacent developments.
 This will ensure that floodplain areas, as they are connected to other floodplain areas or local parks, become areas that significantly contribute to the open space of the City. - Ensure that the City's Subdivision Regulations include provisions for floodplains and related open space that support plans for a county-wide system.
 A regional system of open space that utilizes floodplain areas and trails would provide great benefit for Heath and all other cities involved.

-Recommendation 5.3: Require lots to be platted a certain distance from the edge of local creeks, and not to the centerline of the creeks.
+Recommendation 5.3: Recommend lots to be platted a certain distance from the edge of local creeks, and not to the centerline of the creeks.